 Growing Pineapples

-I have been getting into gardening and decided to try growing Pineapples since I live in a warm environment.
+I've been doing some gardening and decided to try growing Pineapples since I live in a warm environment.
 I looked up some information online and after a few failures I succeeded to grow several as seen at the gallery below:

 If you wish to grow pinapple plant(s) there are a few ways to start them:

-- Pineapple Seed - From seed will take the longest time to get to a mature fruit bearing plant.
-You will need about 3-4 years of patience.
+- Pineapple Seed - The longest time to get to a mature fruit bearing plant.
+(3+ Years)

-- Pineapple Offshoot - Growing them from an offshoot should take the least amount of time, or so I have read.
-I noticed the first offshoot September 4, 2022, yay!
-This should take about 1-1/2 years to 2-1/2 years depending on how mature the offshoot is when you detatch it from the mother plant.
+- Pineapple Offshoot - Shortest amount of time, or so I have read.
+(1-1/2 years to 2-1/2 years depending on how mature the offshoot is when you detatch it)

 Pineapple Top Growing

-- Top Selection - It is important to select a healthy top to start with.
-Avoid using a top if it has a lot of brown, yellow or dying leaves, been refrigerated, or if the center leaves can be pulled out with ease.
+- Top Selection - It is important to select a healthy top.
+Avoid using a top that has a lot of brown, yellow or dying leaves, been refrigerated, or if the center leaves can be pulled out with ease.
 I learned all those are signs that the top will fail to grow.

-- Top Preparation - Once you have a healthy specimin selected, gently cut off the pineapple top with a clean sharp knife just above where it meets the pineapple fruit.
-Next you will need to pull off the bottom leaves until there is about 1in (2.5cm) of the center core exposed.
-You should notice some roots that have started growing inbetween where the leaves were attached, try not to damage them while you pull off the leaves.
+- Top Preparation - Once you have a healthy specimin selected, cut off the pineapple top with a clean sharp knife just above where it meets the pineapple fruit.
+Next, pull off the bottom leaves until there is about 1in (2.5cm) of the center core exposed.
+You should notice some roots that have started growing inbetween where the leaves were attached, try not to damage them.

-- Planting the Top - Pineapple plants thrive in well draining sandy loamy soil, but I used a mixure of about two parts sanitized Miracle Grow cactus soil and one part course concrete sand.
-Other soils will work but make sure it is a well draining soil mix, because soggy roots equal rotting roots.
-Take a 4in (10.16cm) pot with good drainage holes and fill it with soil, making a hole about 1-1/2in (3.75cm) deep in the center.
+- Planting the Top - Pineapple plants thrive in well draining sandy loamy soil, but I used a mixure of about two parts Miracle Grow cactus soil and one part course concrete sand.
+Other soils will work but make sure it is a well draining soil mix.
+They love water but not soggy roots.
+Take a 4in (10.16cm) pot with drainage holes and fill it with soil, making a hole about 1-1/2in (3.75cm) deep in the center.
 Place the pineapple top in the hole and gently fill in the soil around it.
 The soil should partially cover the bottom most leaves.
 Water the center of the pineapple top and the surrounding soil thoroughly.
 Place the pot near a window that gets direct sunlight and watch it grow.
-(Some places online say to place it is a glass of water that you change out often until roots grow, but I would not recommend this at all.
-Pineapple plants do not like soggy roots.)

 - Plant Care -

-- - Water the pineapple plant about once a week, but do not over water.
-They are fairly drought tolerant so letting the soil dry out at least 1in (2.5cm) deep belore watering again is not a bad thing.
+- - Water the pineapple plant about once a week, keeping the soil moist but not soggy.
+They are fairly drought tolerant so letting the soil dry out a bit belore watering again will not harm it.
 The center of the plant and soil should both be watered.
-In humid environments water less often.

 - - Let the pineapple get at least 6 hours of direct sunlight each day, and once it seems to have taken root and is growing it can be kept outside.